davidmcbee/Health_and_Avocados/README.md

 Figure x.

 ## Presentation
-Presentation slides can be found on the following link: [Group Project Presentation Slides](https://docs.google.com/presentation/d/1wviT0-FSyJN_IjDa6qDLE4fgrHu8PXYG84fps1eJmXE/edit?usp=sharing)
+The presentation slides can be found at the following link: [Group Project Presentation Slides](https://docs.google.com/presentation/d/1wviT0-FSyJN_IjDa6qDLE4fgrHu8PXYG84fps1eJmXE/edit?usp=sharing)

 ## Dashboard
-The initial storyboard and blueprint for the dashboard can be found on the following link: [Storyboard](https://docs.google.com/presentation/d/1oUDenIsmbZWGQ2lDN9eox3NoULL2VTAGTj8iRTcmfAI/edit?usp=sharing)
+The initial storyboard and blueprint for the dashboard can be found at the following link: [Storyboard](https://docs.google.com/presentation/d/1oUDenIsmbZWGQ2lDN9eox3NoULL2VTAGTj8iRTcmfAI/edit?usp=sharing)

-We are creating a dashboard with interactive visualizations using **Tableau**, hosted on Tableau Public.
+We created a dashboard with interactive visualizations using **Tableau**, hosted on Tableau Public.
 The dashboard can be found [here](https://public.tableau.com/profile/amelin.norzamini#!/vizhome/TheAvocadoStory/TheAvocadoStory).

 **Description of interactive elements**
 - The Introduction page allows you to pick which section of the dashboard to view just by clicking on it.